 Ackman+3.09%0.639 positions

 The pattern: more concentrated portfolios tend to have higher returns but also higher risk.
-Pabrai’s +116% comes from a 2-stock portfolio — incredible when it works, devastating when it doesn’t.
+Pabrai’s +116% comes from a 2-stock portfolio, which is incredible when it works and devastating when it doesn’t.
 Dorsey’s +15.9% with a Sharpe of 1.53 is arguably the best risk-adjusted performance.

 Warren Buffett’s portfolio is a good example of long-term conviction positions where the delay matters less.
-Bill Ackman’s concentrated bets are a different story — the delay can mean you’re buying at a significantly different price.
+Bill Ackman’s concentrated bets are a different story, because the delay can mean you’re buying at a significantly different price.

 For how the 13F disclosure system compares to what politicians are required to file, our congressional trading guide covers both systems side by side.